 The Group assesses whether there is objective evidence that the interest in an associate may be impaired.
-When any objective evidence exists, the requirements of HKAS 36 are applied to determine whether it is necessary to recognize any impairment loss with respect to the Group's investment in an associate.
-When necessary, the entire carrying amount of the investment (including goodwill, if any) is tested for impairment in accordance with HKAS 36 "Impairment of Assets" as a single asset by comparing its recoverable amount (higher of value in use and fair value less cost of disposal) with its carrying amount.
+When any objective evidence exists, the entire carrying amount of the investment (including goodwill, if any) is tested for impairment in accordance with HKAS 36 "Impairment of Assets" as a single asset by comparing its recoverable amount (higher of value in use and fair value less cost of disposal) with its carrying amount.
 Any impairment loss recognised forms part of the carrying amount of the investment.
 Any reversal of that impairment loss is recognised in accordance with HKAS 36 to the extent that the recoverable amount of the investment subsequently increases.